ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/costmap-plugins/plugin_container.md

 Description
 :   List of mapped costmap layer names for parameter namespaces and names.

 Note
-:   Costmap filters are presently unsupported
+:   Costmap filters are presently unsupported.

 ## Example